How to Create Your Own Flower Bar

 Bouquet Bar Supplies

 • Instruction card– A build-your-own-bouquet bar is pretty self explanatory, but it’s nice to provide some instruction.
 You can see a close-up of mine below (linking the design here, too)!
+If you’d like something more formal, here is one of my favorite templates on Etsy!

 • Garden roses– If you’re out to save money, order your flowers from Sam’s Club.
 A girlfriend tipped me off about Sam’s Club’s florals a few months back, and (assuming you’re wanting to buy in bulk) you will not find a better value anywhere else.
 I got this variety of pink garden roses for under $60!
 FYI- the price changes based on season/demand, so they may be more or less expensive at different points throughout the year.

 • Filler flowers– I didn’t want to buy filler flowers in bulk, so I went to the grocery store and grabbed some stock, spray roses, carnations, and baby’s breath.
 Other great budget-friendly filler flowers are alstroemeria, waxflower, statice, daisies, and button poms.
+I’m sharing some of my favorite, less budget-friendly fillers below, as well!

 • Greenery– Greenery is another great thing to buy in bulk!
 I ordered 50 stems of Nagi greenery from Sam’s, and it was more than enough.
+It doesn’t look like it’s available to order anymore, though, so Israeli Ruscus is a good alternative!

 • Pink ribbon– I set out some pink ribbon (I figured it was only fitting for Galentine’s Day) for guests to wrap their bouquets with.
 Having scissors handy is a good idea, too!

 • Vases– I love saving old glass bottles (particularly liquor bottles– some of them are so pretty!), so I set out a variety of vases for guests to choose from.
-If you aren’t a hoarder like me, you can grab a dozen mason jars from Walmart for under $10.
+If you aren’t a hoarder like me, you can grab a dozen mason jars from Walmart for under $15.

 • Floral spray– Floral spray helps keep flowers hydrated throughout the day.
 If you don’t have any on hand (I ordered mine off Amazon), mist them with water every few hours to keep them fresh.